hankaiyu06-dudu/NEXUS-MathTutor-Agent/README.md

 Human tutors solve this problem naturally.
 They remember what the learner knows, identify missing prerequisites, and decide which idea should come next.

-Large Language Models promise to scale this experience, but conversational systems face a fundamental engineering limitation: **context is not cognition**.
+Large Language Models promise to scale this experience, but conversational systems face a fundamental engineering limitation: a practical form of **"context amnesia"**.
 Over long learning trajectories, an AI gradually loses access to historical struggles, prerequisite mastery, and curriculum structure.

 NEXUS explores a different paradigm.